This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Give your child's antibiotic as directed.
 Do not let your child skip a dose of the antibiotic.
 Do not let your child stop taking the antibiotic, even if he or she feels better.
 Finish the entire course of the antibiotic unless your child's healthcare provider tells you to stop.

-- Get rid of any unused antibiotics.
-Ask your child's healthcare provider or pharmacist how to get rid of unused antibiotics.
+- Get rid of any antibiotics your child did not use.
+Ask your child's healthcare provider or pharmacist how to get rid of antibiotics.
 Do not share your child's antibiotic with another person.
 Do not let your child take a leftover antibiotic for another illness without talking to his or her healthcare provider.

-- Ask about vaccines that your child needs.
+- Ask about vaccines your child may need.
 Vaccines can help prevent infections.
-Take your child to get a yearly flu vaccine as soon as it becomes available.
+Take your child to get a flu vaccine as soon as recommended each year, usually in September or October.
 Ask about other vaccines your child may need, such as vaccines to prevent meningitis.

-- Never ask your child's healthcare provider to prescribe antibiotics.
+- Do not ask your child's healthcare provider to prescribe antibiotics.
 Your child's healthcare provider can recommend other treatments based on your child's illness.
 An example includes over-the-counter medicines such as acetaminophen or NSAIDs.